 Join AARP

-Cardiac catheterization is a medical procedure that cardiologists (heart specialists) use to evaluate heart function and diagnose cardiovascular conditions.
+Cardiac catheterization is a medical procedure that cardiologists, or heart specialists, use to evaluate heart function and diagnose cardiovascular conditions.

-During cardiac catheterization, a long narrow tube called a catheter is inserted in an artery or vein in your groin, neck, or arm.
+During cardiac catheterization, a long narrow tube called a catheter is inserted into an artery or vein from either in your groin, neck, or arm.
 This catheter is threaded through your blood vessel until it reaches your heart.
-A dye can be injected through the catheter to allow the doctor to look at the vessels and chambers of the heart with the use of a special x-ray machine.
-Once the catheter is in place, doctors can use it to run diagnostic tests.
+A dye can be injected through the catheter that allows your doctor to look at the vessels and chambers of the heart with the use of a special X-ray machine.
+Once the catheter is in place, your doctor can use it to run diagnostic tests.

-Cardiac catheterization is performed in a hospital by a cardiologist and a team of doctors, nurses, and technicians.
+Cardiac catheterization is performed in a hospital by a cardiologist and a team of doctors, nurses, technicians, and other medical professionals.

 Your doctor may ask you to undergo cardiac catheterization to diagnose a heart problem or to determine a potential cause of chest pain.